ZacharyATanenbaum/docker_dev_build_system/README.md

 2. Dockerfile (For the service to run in development mode)
 3. Dockerfile.development (For the service to run in development mode)
   - This file will be all the commands to setup the service in a development mode.
+  - You __DO NOT__ need to dictate the code path.
+The whole project will be added to the `/app` directory within the container.

 ### Personal Prerequisites